patchlevel/event-sourcing/docs/pages/projection.md

 both the name of the projection and the version should be part of the table/collection name.
 In our example, we build a `table` helper method, what creates the following string: "projection_profile_0".

-Projectors can have one `create` and `drop` method that is executed when the projection is created or deleted.
+Projectors can have one `setup` and `teardown` method that is executed when the projection is created or deleted.
-For this there are the attributes `Create` and `Drop`.
+For this there are the attributes `Setup` and `Teardown`.
 The method name itself doesn't matter.
 In some cases it may be that no schema has to be created for the projection, as the target does it automatically, so you can skip this.